 - When a defective product causes the damage

-- If your fire occurred because of arson
+- When your fire occurred because of arson

-- If your losses are due to theft
+- When your losses are due to theft

 In each of these cases, you could file a lawsuit.
-Alternatively, you might file an insurance claim and let your insurance carrier worry about holding the liable parties responsible.
+Alternatively, you might file an insurance claim and let your insurance carrier worry about holding the responsible parties liable.
 A property damage attorney can assess your options and help you make the best choice.

 If your lawyer recommends filing a lawsuit, the potential value of the damages will determine the jurisdiction.
 Local county civil courts usually handle more minor cases, while the state’s circuit courts handle those worth $50,000 and more.